AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.2.17 =
+* Remove tab if tab content is empty - ADDED

 = 1.2.2.16 =
 * Argument to allow showing users list of specific roles - ADDED
 * AyeCode UI updated to v0.1.46 - CHANGED